evrenvarol/outlook-taskboard/README.md

 9. Removed editing option for completed tasks
 10. Display Completion Date for completed tasks instead of Due Date
 11. Implemented filter on private / non-private tasks (button top right)
+12. If one of the task folders in the config does not exist, then it is created

 ----- End -----